MicrosoftDocs/mesh-docs/mesh/Create/script-your-scene-logic/cloud-scripting/cloud-scripting-troubleshooting.md

 ## When joining an event in the Mesh app, the app doesn't play

 1. Ensure that the scene plays as expected when you preview it locally.
 2. Ensure that the deployed environment matches the scene.map used by the Mesh App.
-To learn more about how this happens, see [the Mesh Scripting Getting Started Guide](Mesh_Scripting_Getting_Started_Guide.md#serialize-scene).
-TBD
+To learn more about how this happens, see [the Mesh Scripting Getting Started Guide](./cloud-scripting-getting-started.md).
     1. In the Unity project, navigate to the **Mesh Cloud Scripting** component and then press `Serialize Scene` to force scenegraph serialization.
     2. Re-upload your environment with the Mesh Uploader.
     3. Re-deploy your Mesh App with the [CLI tool](Mesh_Scripting_Getting_Started_Guide.md#deploy-application-and-interactive-world-template).